- Visiting Chesapeake?

 - City Activities and Info

 The Adopt a Highway and Adopt a Garden programs are designed to make it clear to visitors and residents alike that we care about our City and the way it looks.
 For years, these two programs have helped the City and volunteers like you improve the appearance of our roadways and roadside gardens while reducing the cost of litter removal.
 Without you this would not possible!

-- Adopt a Highway: When your organization decides to adopt a highway, you'll get to choose approximately two miles of (un-adopted) roadway to claim as your own for at least two years.
+- Adopt a Highway: When your organization decides to adopt a highway, you'll get to choose approximately two miles of (un-adopted) roadway to claim as your own for one year (with the option to renew each year.)
 Your group will pick up litter within the City's right-of-way at least once a quarter.
 We can loan you bright orange safety vests and can also provide you with garbage bags (which, once they are full, Public Works crews can pick up and dispose of for you).

-- Adopt a Garden: This program, a great opportunity for landscape companies, allows volunteers to select a roadside or intersection garden to plant and maintain.
-Again, we ask that you sign on for at least two years.
+- Adopt a Garden: This program, a great opportunity for landscape companies, allows volunteers to select a roadside or intersection garden to plant and maintain for a one-year period (with the option to renew each year.)
 The group will submit garden plans using a 1:10 or 1:20 scaled drawing.
 Once the plan is approved, you can get the garden started!
 We will provide you with a suggested monthly maintenance plan.

 Who can adopt?

 Anyone!
 Local community organizations and clubs, churches, synagogues, businesses, families, even individuals aged 18 years or older.
 Groups with members younger than 18 must have adult supervision when working their adopted location and children under 16 may not be allowed in the right-of-way.

 How do I get started?